dobe0002/kids/Amelia.md

 ## Daily Questions

  - [ ] What is something you have done for one of the specials this week?
- - [ ] Write as many ways as you can that make 129 using pennies, nickels, abd dimes.
+ - [ ] Write as many ways as you can that make 129 using pennies, nickels, and dimes.
  - [ ] Color butterfly worksheet - https://www.education.com/download/worksheet/169870/all-about-butterflies.pdf

 ## Writing Notebook